Pennsylvania Senate hopeful Fetterman recovering from stroke

 Kenyatta called Fetterman “an incredible family man.”
 “My prayers are with him and his family as he recovers from this stroke,” he tweeted.
 “I look forward to seeing him back on the campaign trail soon."

-And on the Republican side, Senate GOP hopeful Mehmet Oz, a heart surgeon, said he has experience treating Fetterman's condition.
+And on the Republican side, Oz noted that he has experience treating Fetterman's condition.

 “I have cared for atrial fibrillation patients and witnessed the miracles of modern medicine in the treatment of strokes, so I am thankful that you received care so quickly,” Oz tweeted.
 “My whole family is praying for your speedy recovery.”